Yaa Asantewaa: Biography

 Yaa Asantewaa was born in 1840 in Besease, the daughter of Kwaku Ampoma and Ata Po.
 Her brother, Afrane Panin, became the chief of Edweso, a nearby community.
 After a childhood without incident, she cultivated crops on the land around Boankra.
 She entered a polygamous marriage with a man from Kumasi, with whom she had a daughter.

-She died in exile in the Seychelles in 1921.
+Asantewaa died in exile in the Seychelles in 1921.
 She was a successful farmer and mother.
 She was an intellectual, a politician, a human rights activist, a queen and a war leader.
 Yaa Asantewaa became famous for commanding the Ashanti Kings in the War of the Golden Stool, against British colonial rule, to defend and protect the sovereign independence of the Golden Stool.

 Prelude to rebellion

+Yaa Asantewaa's older brother, Nana Akwasi Afrane Okpase was in a powerful position in the empire and selected Asantewaa as the Queen Mother.
+This was a prestigious position as she was responsible for protecting the golden stool, advising the King of Ashanti, and choosing candidates for the next king.
 During her brother's reign, Yaa Asantewaa saw the Ashanti Confederacy go through a series of events that threatened its future, including a civil war from 1883 to 1888.
 When her brother died in 1894, Yaa Asantewaa used her right as Queen Mother to nominate her own grandson as Ejisuhene.
 When the British exiled him to the Seychelles in 1896, along with the King of Asante Prempeh I and other members of the Asante government, Yaa Asantewaa became regent of the Ejisu–Juaben district.
 After the exile of Prempeh I, the British governor-general of the Gold Coast, Frederick Hodgson, demanded the Golden Stool, the symbol of the Asante nation.
 This request led to a secret meeting of the remaining members of the Asante government at Kumasi, to discuss how to secure the return of their king.
 There was a disagreement among those present on how to go about this.
 Yaa Asantewaa, who was present at this meeting, stood and addressed the members of the council with these words:

-To dramatize her determination to go to war she seized a gun and fired a shot in front of the men.
+To dramatize her determination to go to war, Yaa Asantewaa seized a gun and fired a shot in front of the men.